Top 11 Most Beautiful Cities in Northern Italy to Visit in 2024

 • the Church of San Fermo Maggiore

 There is also a cumulative ticket to be able to visit the main historical attractions and churches, the Verona Card.
-This city pass costs €20 for 24 hours and €25 for 48 hours.
+This city pass costs €27 for 24 hours and €32 for 48 hours and it includes skip-the-line entrance to Verona Arena.

 Other things to do in Verona include visiting Piazza delle Erbe, the Lamberti Tower, Porta Borsari, the Scaligeri family mausoleum, or “Arche Scaligere.”